wvhb55/wilsonhernandez/content/authors/admin/_index.md

 title: Wilson HERNÁNDEZ
 ---

 Wilson is a Ph.D. student in the Department of Criminology at the University of Pennsylvania.

-He is interested in understanding how policing interventions and strategies impact public safety and non-crime related outcomes, as well as understanding the dynamic of gender-based violence and the most effective behavioral initiatives for bridging survivors with appropriate services.
+He is interested in understanding how public safety and gender-based violence are affected by state and urban interventions, including policing, services for survivors, and place-based interventions.

-His publications cover experimental and quasi-experimental studies on gender-based violence, policing and impact of violence, as well as non-experimental studies on the dynamic of crime reporting and victimization.

 Before Penn, he worked as a researcher at GRADE, a leading Peruvian think tank on issues related to policing, gender-based violence, and justice.

+- 2022-2026 Benjamin Franklin Fellowship, University of Pennsylvania
+- 2022-2023 Judith Rodin Fellowship, University of Pennsylvania
+- 2022-2023 George L. Harrison Fellowship, University of Pennsylvania

 {style="text-align: justify;"}